-Not only is it a remote spot to see the Southern Lights glowing mysteriously in the dark night’s sky, in North East Tasmania, the Bay of Fires is a gently scalloped series of glorious powder white sand beaches backed with sea grasses and framed with huge orange lichen-covered boulders.
+Not only is it a remote spot to see the Southern Lights glowing mysteriously in the dark night’s sky, in North East Tasmania, the Bay of Fires is a gently scalloped series of glorious powder white sand beaches backed with seagrasses and framed with huge orange lichen-covered boulders.

-It’s not hard to see why Bay of Fires certainly is in the running to be one of the best beaches in Tasmania.
+It’s not hard to see why Bay of Fires would certainly be one of the best beaches in Tasmania.

 The coastline was named by Captain Tobias Furneaux in 1773 after the many Aboriginal fires he sighted as he sailed by.

-This is the perfect place to go beach combing and swimming when the aquamarine sea at this Tasmania beach is calm.
+This is the perfect place to go beachcombing and swimming, especially when the aquamarine sea at this Tasmania beach is calm.

-The water is so translucent that it is also great to go diving (see this post for more about diving in Tasmania) and snorkelling in the lagoons, inlets and bays to discover sponges, weedy sea dragons, rock lobsters and abalone and much more.
+The water is so translucent that it is also great to go diving (see this post for more about diving in Tasmania) and snorkelling in the lagoons, inlets and bays.

-There are guided trips available.
-Offshore, local operators also offer some of Australia’s best game fishing.
+There are guided trips and local operators also offer some of Australia’s best game fishing.

 Moresco Restaurant is a fabulous spot to soak up the views over this gorgeous Tasmania beach while feasting on inspired dishes of local seafood and Cape Grim beef.

-It’s hard to go past their Tasmanian seafood broth with clams, salmon, prawns and calamari smothered in a mild chilli, tomato, garlic and white wine broth.
+It’s hard to look past their Tasmanian seafood broth served with clams, salmon, prawns or the calamari smothered in a mild chilli, tomato, garlic and white wine broth.